bihinchi/Machine-Learning-Scripts/README.md

 # Description
 Tensorflow based utilities used for training convolutional neural networks.
-The scripts were used in [kaggle competition](https://www.kaggle.com/c/vehicle) and reached the accurasy of 91% resulting in the 2nd place.
+The scripts were used in [kaggle competition](https://www.kaggle.com/c/vehicle) and helped to reach the accurasy of 91% resulting in the 2nd place.

 # Prerequistes
 Packages and other software used in the scripts: